splashtechnologies/fleck-node/README.md

     var fleck = require('fleck-api');

     // set the client API token
-    fleck.apiToken = 'DF2BohjGgXJSU9A_hQrZmQPpQlLOiiTi';
+    // if you don't have one, send an email to api@getfleck.com fleck.apiToken = 'DF2BohjGgXJSU9A_hQrZmQPpQlLOiiTi';

     // customize the request.
 For more info check out the options table